rida-elbahtouri/CarsDiscussion/README.md

 # Car Discussion

 > This repo includes a social media app that will allow the user to signin and signup,follow friends , share his thought with them.
+> and  It allow user to search for other users by there full name or username.
+## Project features

+- Create an account
+- Add a profile and cover image
+- Follow users
+- Unfollow users
+- Publish posts
+- Read others posts
+- Search for users

 ## Built With